Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Conclusion

-Regarding specific ansatz performances, Strongly Entangler, Custom Entangler, and Basic Entangler consistently yield favorable results, with a tendency for improved metrics as the number of qubits increases.
-In general, the Strongly Entangling architecture, being the most expressive, also demonstrates superior performance.
-The expressibility of Strongly Entangling also comes with the price of having a flat optimization landscape when increasing the number of qubits.
-When analyzing the testing metrics, it can be seen that this only affected the Euro dataset, which had fewer training points.
-In the cases with more training points, the expressibility of the ansatz was more important.
+Regarding specific ansatz performances, Strongly Entangler, Custom Entangler, and Basic Entangler consistently gave favorable results, with a tendency to obtain a more stable result.
+The expressivity of Strongly Entangling also comes with the price of having a flat optimization landscape when increasing the number of qubits.
+When analyzing the testing metrics, it can be seen that this affected the Euro dataset, which had fewer training points.
+In the cases of complex datasets, the expressivity of the ansatz was more important.
 These findings contribute valuable insights for selecting effective ansatz configurations in quantum machine learning applications.